Trauma Counseling in Florida

 Therapy can help you heal.

 At Boundless Hope Counseling, our therapists are well-trained and supervised, utilizing a variety of evidence-based therapeutic modalities and strategies.
-EMDR and Brainspotting can be invaluable therapies for trauma recovery.
+EMDR can be invaluable for trauma recovery.
 We recognize that you spend most of your life outside of our offices.
 Therefore, regardless of the treatment plan you choose, we will teach you coping skills, such as grounding exercises or mindfulness, to help you navigate the symptoms of your trauma.